tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 somefunction :: Monad m => Ops m -> A -> m B
 ```

-This may look like a familiar style of structuring effect, it is, for
+If this may look like a familiar style of structuring effect, it is.
+See for
 instance the style [advertised by Éric Torreborre in a recent blog
 post][torreborre-capabilities-as-records].
 It's not really so much an
 alternative to free monads as a different presentation of free monads